MLutfor/CryptoClustering/README.md

 -Create a copy of the DataFrame with the PCA data and add a new column to store the predicted clusters.

--Create a scatter plot using hvPlot as follows:
+Create a scatter plot using hvPlot as follows:

 -Set the x-axis as "price_change_percentage_24h" and the y-axis as "price_change_percentage_7d".

 -Color the graph points with the labels found using K-means.

 -Add the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.

 # Visualize and Compare the Results

-Create a composite plot by using hvPlot and the plus sign (+) operator to compare the elbow curve that you created from the original data with the one that you created from the PCA data.

-Create a composite plot by using hvPlot and the plus (+) operator to compare the cryptocurrency clusters that resulted from using the original data with those that resulted from the PCA data.

 Scaled data graphs
 ![Alt text](image-9.png)